 Brain Injury Facts Regarding Motorcycle Accidents

 Here is some important information related to head injuries and motorcycle accidents in the Chicagoland area:

-- A helmet can protect you from dying in one of these incidents more than one-third of the time.
+- Wearing a helmet can protect you from dying in one of these incidents more than one-third of the time

-- More than two-thirds of the time, a helmet can prevent you from suffering a brain injury.
+- More than two-thirds of the time, a helmet can prevent you from suffering head injuries

 Brain Injury Claim Value from Motorcycle Accidents

 Any injury that you suffer in a motorcycle accident can be very impactful on your life and well-being.
 However, short of death, brain injuries are by far the most severe and limiting of your standard of living.
 Due to this, many people decide to bring a case against the persons or entities that caused the incident.
 Here are some demands that they normally make a part of their claim: